kamranahmedse/developer-roadmap/src/data/roadmaps/rust/content/101-language-basics/103-data-structures/100-integers.md

 In these types, the number after "i" or "u" denotes the size of the integer type in bits.

-There're also the `isize` and  the `usize` integer types.
+There's also the `isize` and `usize` integer types.
 The sizes of these primitive are taken from the computer architecture (32/64 bits).
-When one these types is declared, the compiler calculate, so to speak, how many bytes it takes to reference any location in memory.
-For example, on a 32 bit target, this is 4 bytes and on a 64 bit target, this is 8 bytes.
+When one of these types is declared, the compiler calculates, so to speak, how many bytes it takes to reference any location in memory.
+For example, on a 32-bit target, this is 4 bytes, and on a 64-bit target, this is 8 bytes.

 - [@article@Integer Data Type in Rust](https://doc.rust-lang.org/book/ch03-02-data-types.html#integer-types)